-New Hampshire activist wants to change plea on Nevada standoff: wife
+New Hampshire activist wants to change plea on Nevada standoff -wife

 DeLemus, a former U.S. Marine who lives in Rochester, New Hampshire, was named a co-chair of a state veterans group backing Republican presidential candidate Donald Trump.
 He and his wife have been active in conservative causes in the state.

-The U.S. Attorney's Office in Nevada did not immediately return a call for comment.

-(Reporting by Ted Siefer in Lowell, Massachusetts; Editing by Scott Malone and Jonathan Oatis)
+Reporting by Ted Siefer in Lowell, Massachusetts; Editing by Scott Malone and Tom Brown